Your vulva is the external part of your female genitals that you can see. Your vagina is inside your body.

 Related resources

-Vulval irritation can be associated with other signs and symptoms, including:
+Vulval irritation can be associated with other symptoms, including:

-Hormonal changes (especially reduced levels of oestrogen) can make the vulva and vagina thinner, drier and more uncomfortable.
+Hormonal changes, especially reduced levels of oestrogen, can make the vulval and vagina tissues thinner, drier and more uncomfortable.
 This can happen after having a baby, while breastfeeding or around the time of menopause.

-Some medicines and local anaesthetic can cause irritation.
+Some medicines and local anaesthetic can cause vulval and vaginal irritation.

 Symptoms of vulval cancer may include a persistent itch, rough skin, a non-healing sore or a lump.
 Vulval cancer is rare, but it’s important to know your vulva and contact your doctor if you notice any changes.

-It’s important to follow treatment instructions and see your doctor again if symptoms do not improve.
+It’s important to follow treatment instructions and see your doctor again if symptoms don’t improve.

-If you have vaginal irritation, you can try the following treatments at home.
+If you have vaginal irritation, you can try the following self-care treatments.

-Soothe the irritation by sitting in a wash basin or bath once or twice a day for five to 10 minutes.
+Soothe the irritation by sitting in a wash basin or bath once or twice a day for 5 to 10 minutes.

-If you are using a basin or tub, add two tablespoons of bicarbonate of soda or one-quarter teaspoon of salt per litre of water.
+If you are using a basin or tub, add 2 tablespoons of bicarbonate of soda or one-quarter teaspoon of salt per litre of water.

 If you are having a bath, add one cup of bicarbonate of soda or a handful of salt to the water.

 Make up a saltwater spray bottle.
 Add one teaspoon of salt to 600 ml of water.
 Spray this mix onto your vulva while sitting on the toilet.
-You can do this while weeing – to reduce the stinging – and after to remove any traces of wee (or poo) from your vulva.
+You can do this while weeing, to reduce the stinging, and again after you’ve finished to remove any traces of wee from your vulva.

 Cold packs (wrapped in a cloth) may ease itching and pain.